vietthedev/torviet-shoutbox-enhancer/README.md

-<p>The goal of this script is to remove the distracting stuffs around the shoutbox.</p>
+<p>The original goal of this script was to simplify the shoutbox but now it aims to provide enhanced experience to the users.
+This effectively makes it an add-on for the shoutbox.</p>
 <p>Here are what it does:
 <ul>
 <li>Remove the new torrents box.</li>